teketekepon/overkill_calculator/README_eng.md

 ### About calculation

-Enemy hp is higher than damage, the damage is subtracted from hp, and enemy hp input will be updated to that value.
+If enemy hp is higher than damage, hp is subtracted from damage, and enemy hp field will be updated to that value.

+If damage exceeds enemy hp, the carryover time will be displayed.

 If two or three or more players attacking same time, you can easily calculate the damage by simply entering the damage, with the first player confirming, the second player confirming, and so on.

-If damage exceeds enemy hp, the carryover time will be displayed.

-Translated with www.DeepL.com/Translator (free version)

 ## Screen Shot